Internal linking is the linchpin that holds a website together.

 If internal links are doorways, anchor texts are like glass doors.

 The more descriptive and contextually relevant an anchor text, the clearer the door becomes.
-This makes it easily perceptible for users and web crawlers to know what lies ahead of those internal links.
+This makes it easier for users and web crawlers to understand what lies ahead of those internal links.

 Here’s an example from one of Linkody’s blog articles: